totalspectrum/spin2cpp/Readme.txt

   Automatically add a C++ main() function that will invoke the default Spin method.
 Use this on top level objects only.

+--preproc
+  Run a very simple pre-processor on the Spin code before parsing it.
+  The pre-processor understands only #define (of simple macros, no parameters), #ifdef, #ifndef, #else, #endif, and #error.

 LIMITATIONS
 ===========